samargupta114/hackrf-java/README.md

 If all goes well you will end up with a file `target/uhd-java-<version>.jar`, this contains all the compiled classes and shared object libraries.

+and if does not kindly visit again (http://code.ettus.com/redmine/ettus/projects/uhd/wiki) and know about that you are missing some steps

 ## License

 Copyright 2015 An Honest Effort LLC